The n-point functions of any Conformal Field Theory (CFT) in $d$ dimensions

 this expansion can be easily extended to $d’=d+2$ due to a remarkable identity

-among conformal blocks, discovered by Kaviraj, Rychkov, and Trevisani (KRT) as
+among conformal blocks, discovered by Kaviraj, Rychkov, and Trevisani (KRT) COME

 a consequence of Parisi-Sourlas supersymmetry and confirmed to hold in any CFT